-Larger pearls require much more time acquiring thicker nacre layers in the host oyster, and the amount of risk, time and labor that goes into culturing a single 15.0mm fine quality South Sea pearl (for example!) is quite a lot ...
+Larger pearls require much more time acquiring thicker nacre layers in the host oyster, and the amount of risk, time and labor that goes into culturing a single 15.0mm fine quality South Sea pearl (for example) is quite a lot ...

 Use the tabbed section below to see the pricing ranges for each pearl type and jewelry style:

-This is CRUCIAL.
+Understanding these points is CRUCIAL.

 To this date, there’s still no set, internationally agreed-upon grading scale for pearls.
 That means that pearl grading is subjective, depending on the seller you’re dealing with.